aptos-labs/developer-docs/docs/tools/aptos-cli/install-cli/download-cli-binaries.md

    :::tip Upgrading?
 Remember to look in the default download folder When you update the CLI binary with the latest version, note that the newer version binary will be downloaded to your default Downloads folder.
 Remember to move this newer version binary from the Downloads folder to your preferred location.
    :::
-6. Open a powershell terminal via the windows start menu
+6. Open a PowerShell terminal via the windows start menu
-7. In the powershell terminal, you can get help instructions by running the command with help.
+7. In the PowerShell terminal, you can get help instructions by running the command with help.
 For example ` .\Downloads\aptos-cli-0.3.5-Windows-x86_64\aptos.exe help` to read help instructions.

 </details>